jorgeiglesiasc/advanced-rfsoc-front-end/README.md

 1. Install the pynq boot image v3.0.1 inside of an SD card (https://www.pynq.io/boards.html), insert it into the device and check that the board boot is in SD card mode.
 2. Execute *git clone https://github.com/jorgeiglesiasc/advanced-rfsoc-front-end.git* in the terminal.
 3. Go to _*/advanced-rfsoc-front-end/Vivado/ZCU208_ and copy the bitstream file (.bit) and the hardware handoff file (.hwh).
-4. Go to _*/home/xilinx/pynq/overlays/base_ folder inside the ZCU208 and change the .bit and the .hwh.
+4. Go to _*/xilinx/pynq/overlays/base_ inside the ZCU208 (the board password is _xilinx_) and replace the .bit and the .hwh.
 It is important not to change the name of any of the two files.
+5. Go to _*/advanced-rfsoc-front-end/JupyterNotebook_ and copy *multipleChain_singleDMA_system.ipynb*.
+6. Go to _*/xilinx/jupyter___notebooks_ inside the ZCU208 and paste *multipleChain_singleDMA_system.ipynb*.
+7. Go to _*/advanced-rfsoc-front-end_ and copy *dma2udp* folder.
+8. Go to _*/xilinx_ inside the ZCU208 and paste *dma2udp* folder.
+9. Go to  _http://ipDevice:portDevice/tree?_ in your browser. _ipDevice_ and _portDevice_ is the IP network and port of the ZCU208.
+10. Once inside Jupyter, open *multipleChain_singleDMA_system.ipynb*.
+This example is done with the ZCU208 ADC channel 20.
+If the user is using RFSoC4x2, the channel has to be the 21 (ADC_A).
+11. When everything in the notebook is set up as desired, click on the forward button (*restart the kernel, then re-run the whole network (with dialog)* button).
+Then click on *Restart and Run All Cells* button.
+12. When all cells are executed, go to the terminal and enter the board with ssh (the board password is _xilinx_).
+13. Execute _sudo ./dma2udp_ inside of _*/dma2udp/build_ folder and that's all.

+### How to use Vivado
+If the user wants to modify the overlay, the project has to be opened with Vivado as follows:
+1. Open de _.xpr_ project in Vivado.
+The path is _*/advanced-rfsoc-front-end/Vivado/ZCU208/ZCU208/base/base_
+2. Since Vivado stores the absolute path of the FIR coefficients, two _.coe_ files will appear in Sources->Design Sources->Coefficients Files.
+The one that does not belong to the corresponding path has to be deleted.
+3. Within the design block, the coefficients of the eight FIR filters have to be modified.
+These are located in radio->receiver->channel_XX, where XX is 20 or 21 depending on the device.

 ## Conclusion